1. Use a portable fire extinguisher to fight a fire only if:

 b.
 Flammable liquid fires, such as oil,

-gasoline, solvents.
+gasoline, and solvents.

 c.
 Ordinary combustibles, paper, wood, most

-rubber, plastics, textiles.
+rubber, plastics, and textiles.

 d.
 Flammable metal fires,

-machining chips, reactive metals such as titanium.Â
+machining chips, and reactive metals such as titanium.Â

 6. Water, when used as an extinguishing agent: